Presentations

 Although often associated with a slowed pace, mindfulness and meditation are powerful tools that require active engagement with the present moment.
 Through experiencing mindful moments in our personal lives each day, we can learn to embrace the present moment and begin to apply these practices to our professional lives in ways that can improve our effectiveness as attorneys and our ability to comply with various ethics rules including those focused on competence, diligence and communication.

-This presentation addresses how mindfulness and meditation are similar yet different, how to develop and experience these practices daily, and how they intersect with various ethics rules.
+This program addresses how mindfulness and meditation are similar yet different, how to develop and experience these practices daily, and how they intersect with various ethics rules.
 Attendees will also experience a brief guided body scan as an introduction to meditation.

 Inquire about presentation.